Last updated on November 1st, 2020.

 Requirements For Getting Married In Florida

-Obtaining a marriage license in Florida is pretty simple.
 Marriage licenses are issued by county, and you can apply for one at any county clerk’s office.
-To obtain a marriage license, follow these guidelines:
+To get a marriage license, these are the general requirements.
+You can find more information the county website where you’ll actually get married.

 - Age requirement: both parties must be at least 18 years old.
 For exceptions, read Florida Marriage Statute 741.04.